piotrkochan/ansible-environment/README.md

 # ansible-environment

-Simple ansible playbook to kistart at any new environment
+Simple ansible playbook to kickstart at any new environment